What is gastric sleeve?

 - Roux-en-Y gastric bypass (RYGB): With gastric bypass surgery, a portion of the stomach is stapled off to form a gastric pouch; the small intestine is then attached in a “Y” formation to the pouch to bypass the lower stomach and intestines.

 - Adjustable gastric band: A band is placed around the upper part of the stomach to separate it from the main part of the stomach; the smaller part will fill up with food faster and empty slowly into the rest of the stomach, limiting food intake.
-An example is the LAP-BAND surgery.
+An example is the LAP-BAND procedure.

 It is important to note that the sleeve gastrectomy is a permanent procedure and cannot be undone.
 Other options, like the adjustable gastric band and gastric bypass, can be reversed.